-4. Change of Name or Address (including mobile phone number and email address)
+4. Change of Name or Address (including phone number and email address)

-During online enrolment, students must give details of a home address and local residential address, where appropriate, and a mobile phone number and email address.
-The name given on the enrolment form must be the same as that on a student's formal document such as a Passport or Birth Certificate and will be used for all formal purposes within UCB, including on any certificate awarded.
+During online enrolment, students must give details of a home address and local residential address, where appropriate, and a contact phone number and email address.
+The name given at enrolment must be the same as that on a student's formal document, such as a Passport, Birth Certificate or Gender Recognition Certificate, and will be used for all formal purposes within UCB, including on any certificate awarded.
+Preferred names can be added to a student's account and used where possible, such as registration.

-A student must keep their personal details, such as any change of name, address, UCB email address and contact details, up-to-date always via the Student

-Dashboard.
-Name changes must be made by presenting evidence of the new name (such as a marriage certificate or deed poll) to the Finance and Information Services Unit who will update the name on the student's behalf.
-Students following programmes at centres other than at the main UCB sites should contact their local administrator.
+A student must keep their personal details, such as any change of name, address, UCB email address and contact details, up-to-date always via the Student Dashboard.
+Name changes must be made by presenting evidence of the new name (such as a marriage certificate or deed poll) to the Student Records Unit (enrolment@ucb.ac.uk), who will update the name on the student's behalf.
+Students completing programmes at centres other than the main UCB sites should contact their local administrator.